Curved operadic calculus: Introduction

-Our goal is to construct another adjunction using the curved twisting morphism $\kappa$.
-In order to do this, we generalize the results of \cite{grignoulejay18} to the groupoid-colored case.
-In \textit{loc.cit}, the authors construct from a curved twisting morphism a "complete" Bar-Cobar adjunction between the category of coalgebras over an operad and the category of curved algebras over a curved cooperad.
-In our case, we get an adjunction between the category of coalgebras over the groupoid-colored operad $u\mathcal{O}$ and the category of curved algebras over the curved groupoid-colored cooperad $c\mathcal{O}^\vee$.
-We call this adjunction the \textit{complete Bar-Cobar adjunction}.
+In our case, we get an adjunction between the category of coalgebras over the groupoid-colored operad $u\mathcal{O}$ and the category of curved algebras over the curved groupoid-colored cooperad $c\mathcal{O}^\vee$, which we call the \textit{complete Bar-Cobar adjunction}.
 Coalgebras over $u\mathcal{O}$ are simply counital partial cooperads.
-Algebras over cooperads are a new notion that provide us with algebraic objects where infinite sums of operations are well-defined by definition.
-There is still a lot of work to be done in this area in order to understand these new algebraic structures that emerge naturally from this operadic calculus.
-In this particular case, curved algebras over $c\mathcal{O}^\vee$ give new objects in operadic calculus, which we call \textit{curved absolute partial operads}.
+Whereas curved algebras $c\mathcal{O}^\vee$ give rise to new objects in the operadic calculus, which we call \textit{curved absolute partial operads}.
 There is also a more basic notion of \textit{absolute partial operad}.
-Both of these structures appear naturally when operations of arity $0$ and $1$ are taken into account.
-We provide a characterization of them in Appendix \ref{Appendix B}.
-Thus we obtain an a complete Bar-Cobar
+Both of them can be though as partial operads where infinite sums of partial compositions have a well-defined image.
+These notions are further characterized in Appendix \ref{Appendix B}.
+Note that (curved) absolute partial operads appear precisely when arity $0$ and $1$ pehnomena are taken into account, and coincide with usual notion of a partial operad otherwise.